Visual Neuroscience Lab

 • necessary, time intense process

-• if you want to specifically test potential effects in specific visual areas (e.g. V1, V2, etc.), you might need to do retinotopic mapping
+• might be necessary to specifically test potential effects in specific visual areas (e.g. V1, V2, etc.)

 • in the first level GLM you process the data of individual subjects